iwannajump/lua/README.md

 # How to start using this bot?

-First of all, you need to fill in some fields:
+First of all, you need to fill in some fields in file `auth.lua`:

 `account.user_token`